bentoml/BentoML/docs/source/guides/monitoring.rst

 With BentoML, once we have the bento, it's easy to :ref:`deploy <concepts/deploy:Deploying Bento>` the ML application to any target.

-Use ``serve --production`` to start the bento in production mode as a standalone server:
+Use ``serve`` to start the bento in production mode as a standalone server:

 .. code-block:: bash

-    $ bentoml serve iris_classifier --production
+    $ bentoml serve iris_classifier

 Then we can send a request to the server to get the prediction.
 BentoML will log the request features and predictions to the configured place.